Twitter publishes tweet trove from Russia, Iran campaigns

 Twitter had already made public the existence of tweets it believes to be the product of foreign misinformation campaigns, but the release of the tweets themselves on Wednesday will allow researchers to learn much more about Russia and Iran’s disinformation efforts on Twitter since 2016.

-It comes less than one month before U.S. Congressional elections which are already the subject of foreign-directed social media campaigns, according to senior U.S. intelligence officials.
+“There has been a lot of misunderstanding on the IRA operation, notably because the public was working with bits and pieces of data,” said Camille Francois, director of research for social media data analytics firm Graphika.
+“Comprehensive datasets like these allow for a fuller understanding of the scope and nature of these operations.”

-The release shows that both the Iranian and Russian operations started out as campaigns to support countries’ governments at home, but the Moscow-based effort expanded into an “offensive weapon” targeted at the United States, said Ben Nimmo, a senior fellow at the Atlantic Council’s Digital Forensic Research Lab, which has seen the tweets.
+Russia and Iran have both denied accusations that they attempted to influence U.S. voters on social media or through other means.

-“The Iranian operation was clumsy.
-It tried to use social media to draw people towards pro-regime messaging sites,” said Nimmo, whose lab published a detailed analysis of the tweets on Wednesday.
+Twitter’s publication of the tweets comes just weeks before U.S. Congressional elections which are already the subject of Russian and other foreign-directed social media campaigns, according to senior U.S. intelligence officials.

 Reporting by Chris Bing in Washington and Jack Stubbs in Bratislavia, Slovakia; Writing by Jim Finkle and Patrick Graham